rtm516/GeyserMC-wiki/Community-Geyser-Projects.md

 Creator: Camotoy

 ## GeyserUpdater
 This is a Spigot/BungeeCord plugin that can be used to automatically update Geyser.
-More info in [our README](https://github.com/YHDiamond/GeyserUpdater/blob/main/README.md).

 [GitHub](https://github.com/YHDiamond/GeyserUpdater)